How To Use Visual Communication and Why It Matters

 Email is a necessary part of work and a crucial communication tool.
 But what if you could cut down the amount of text and still convey your point in a way that will grab people’s attention?

-Adding screenshots to your emails can help you create a more visual message.
+Adding screenshots to your emails can help you create a more visually appealing message.
 They are more engaging to view than blocks of text, and you can draw your reader to your main point with marked-up screenshots.